chrisvdm/rwsdk-notes-app-tutorial/README.md

   ]);
 ```

-Interrupters run before your handler for the **matched** route; returning a Response halts the chain.
-Middleware runs before routing and is where you shape ctx for the request.
+Interrupters run before our handler for the **matched** route; returning a Response halts the chain.
+Middleware runs before routing and is where we shape ctx for the request.

 ### 4. Render through a custom Document (you own the HTML)

 Let's take a look at our Document file that renders your app HTML shell.
 We are going to change it so that it shows the right title and add a little navigation to make moving between pages easier.
-Later you can create your own navigation component.
+Later we can create your own navigation component.

 ```js
 // src/app/Document.tsx